The pattern

 A pattern most owners recognize.

-Practices in this position usually have the same three things in common — and they're almost
+Practices in this position usually have the same three things in common — and

 never about the equipment itself.